 Since the USA Health System has adopted the Plan-Do-Study-Act (PDSA) cycle format for improvement projects, posters in the Improvement Category should demonstrate the use of this quality improvement tool, including the project's aim statement, the planned intervention, the metrics used in data collection during the project, the outcome analysis, and the actions implemented as a result of the project.

 The patient's experience should be at the heart of this poster with an emphasis on influencing patient outcomes.
 Posters focusing on patient safety should cover how the project contributed to improvements in patient safety and the delivery of consistently high quality safe care either quantitatively or qualitatively.
 The poster should provide evidence that the team’s work has considered existing best practice.
-If the poster focuses on the education and/or advocacy aspect, the poster should include content from an associated patient education campaign or advocacy efforts and evidence the impact of the project on the target population’s health.
+If the poster focuses on the education and/or advocacy aspect, the poster should include content from the associated patient education campaign or advocacy efforts as well as evidence of the impact that the project had on the target population’s health.

 Clinical vignette posters are case-based (i.e. case reports) scientific posters that most often present a classic example of unusual process or an unusual presentation common condition.
 These posters frequently include Learning Objective(s), Case Information and Implications, and Discussion.
 Clinical Vignette posters will be displayed during the Expo, but this category will not be part of the poster competition.